 1. Once the definitions are updated proceed to scanning your machines.

 - Be sure to copy the patch to the patch repository on the console so it is available for deployment.
 You can locate your patch repository by going to Tools > Operations, under Patch download directory.

 - Make sure that the scan template you're using includes the patch filter type that applies to your custom patch when scanning (i.e. Security Patch, Non-Security, Security Tool, etc.)

 - We recommend testing with one machine that needs the patch to verify everything is working properly.

 2. Deploy the patch and verify it installs properly.
-You should now also be able to look up and view your custom patch using View > Patches in Protect.
+You should now also be able to look up and view your custom patch using View > Patches in Patch for Windows.